department-of-veterans-affairs/caseflow-efolder/docs/v2/database_structure.md

 2) We will deprecate eX stats page so we will not worry about it at this point.
 We will work with Chris Given to determine the value of the stats page and we will work with Alan Ning to find tools that can accoplish the same task.
 3) Table names are different from the previous version.
 This will make it easier to create new models/DB tables without conflicts.
 4) We will deprecate `searches` table.
 5) We don't need to expire `manifests`.
-We will have `user_manifests` and `records` tables that will have all the necessary information to answer questions such as "this user downloaded XYZ documents on XXX date".
+We will have `files_downloads` and `records` tables that will have all the necessary information to answer questions such as "this user downloaded XYZ documents on XXX date".

 # Tables